TannerWoodworth/flashcardApp/readme.md

 - Make Responsive
 - Fix a ton of spacing / proportion issues
+- Refactor styles
 - Add ability to import object array
 - Add validation for imported object array
-- Limit input to 350 chars on each card side ???
+- Add ability to edit / delete cards
 - Set up session storage for cards
 - Normalize all classes and IDs
+- Limit input to 350 chars on each card side ???

 ## Installation instructions

+First, be sure that Node is installed on your computer.

+		node -v

-First make sure Gulp is globally installed, by running:
+Make sure Gulp is globally installed, by running:

     npm install -g gulp